a-luna/aaronluna.dev/content/flask_api_tutorial/flask-api-tutorial-part-5.md

 def make_shell_context():
     return {"db": db, "User": User, "BlacklistedToken": BlacklistedToken, "Widget": Widget}{{< /highlight >}}

-Next, run <code>flask db migrate</code> and add a message explaining that this migration adds the `widget` table:
+Next, run <code>flask db migrate</code> and add a message explaining that after applying this migration the `widget` table will be added to the database:

-<pre><code><span class="cmd-venv">(venv) flask-api-tutorial $</span> <span class="cmd-input">flask db migrate --message "add Widget model"</span>
+<pre><code><span class="cmd-venv">(venv) flask-api-tutorial $</span> <span class="cmd-input">flask db migrate --message "add widget table"</span>
 <span class="cmd-results">INFO  [alembic.runtime.migration] Context impl SQLiteImpl.
 INFO  [alembic.runtime.migration] Will assume non-transactional DDL.
-INFO  [alembic.autogenerate.compare] Detected added table 'widget' Generating /Users/aaronluna/Projects/flask-api-tutorial/migrations/versions/fdd8ca8d8666_add_widget_model.py ... done</span></code></pre>
+INFO  [alembic.autogenerate.compare] Detected added table 'widget' Generating /Users/aaronluna/Projects/flask-api-tutorial/migrations/versions/fdd8ca8d8666_add_widget_table.py ... done</span></code></pre>

 Next, run <code>flask db upgrade</code> to run the migration script on the local dev database:

 <pre><code><span class="cmd-venv">(venv) flask-api-tutorial $</span> <span class="cmd-input">flask db upgrade</span>
 <span class="cmd-results">INFO  [alembic.runtime.migration] Context impl SQLiteImpl.
 INFO  [alembic.runtime.migration] Will assume non-transactional DDL.
-INFO  [alembic.runtime.migration] Running upgrade 8fa4b4909211 -> fdd8ca8d8666, add Widget model</span></code></pre>
+INFO  [alembic.runtime.migration] Running upgrade 8fa4b4909211 -> fdd8ca8d8666, add widget table</span></code></pre>

 With the `widget` table created, we can start implementing the [Widget API endpoints](#widget-ns-endpoints).

 ## Create Widget

 It makes the most sense (to me) to start with the endpoint responsible for creating `Widget` objects.
-Obviously, if our database lacks `Widget` objects there's nothing to be retrieved, updated or deleted.
+Obviously, without `Widget` objects there's nothing to be retrieved, updated or deleted.
 So, what do we need to do in order to allow clients to create a `Widget`?
 If you answered "the same thing we did for the `auth_ns` endpoints", you would be correct.

 In [Part 3](/series/flask_api_tutorial/part-3/#auth-ns-endpoints), we followed the process below for each API endpoint: